-- 2. (1) An application for a declaration under section 114 of the Ordinance with respect to- - (a) the mental capacity of a person (P); or - (b) the lawfulness or otherwise of any act done or to be done in relation to P, must be made in the form prescribed in Form A in Schedule 1 and must be accompanied by a certificate from an approved practitioner confirming that P lacks capacity and specifying in which areas P lacks capacity. - (2) An application under this Rule may be accompanied by an application for appointment of a deputy under Rule 3.
+$2.^{3}$ (1) An application for a declaration under section 114 of the Ordinance with respect to-

+(a) the mental capacity of a person (P); or

+(b) the lawfulness or otherwise of any act done or to be done in relation to P, must be made in the form prescribed in Form A in Schedule 1 and must be accompanied by a certificate from a practitioner referred to in sub-rule (3), confirming that P lacks capacity and specifying in which areas P lacks capacity.

+(2) An application under this Rule may be accompanied by an application for appointment of a deputy under Rule 3.